qmachine/qmachine/docs/http-api.rst

 Get jobs
 ~~~~~~~~

-To get unknown job descriptions, a client must request a list of keys to
+To get unknown job descriptions, a client must request a list of their keys by
-those avars by known box and known status.
+known box and known status.

 For the second route, an array containing three avars' keys might look like